sderose/zsh_argparse/README.md

 * ZERG_DEBUG should make zerg re-load dependencies each time.

-* ZERG_STACK_LEVELS sets how many layers of stack trace are printed with warn messages (warn is also defined in [zerg_setup.sh]).
+* ZERG_STACK_LEVELS sets how many layers of stack trace are printed with warn messages.

-==zerg types==

-* zerg provides quite a few types, mainly for use with the `--type` option on argument definitions.
-The types include common ones such as int, float, and str, but quite a few more.
-Remember that these are meant to constrain acceptable values for typed values in command lines.
-Because of that, an int specified in base 16 (like 0x2022) is a different thing than the same quantity specified in decimal. zerg provides:

-    * Integer subtypes: binint, octint, hexint, and anyint (which accepts any of the four).
-    * More specific math types: complex, prob, logprob, and tensor.
-    * ISO date and time: date, time, datetime, duration, and epoch.
-    * OS-meaningful types: argname, cmdname, varname, builtin, reserved, alias, function, ident(s), uident(s) for Unicode names.
-    * "world" types: encoding, lang, locale, pid, url
-    * Others: zertypename, regex, objname, packed

-* The types are listed in `zerg_types`.
-You can most easily view them with `aa_export zerg_types`.

-* Each type has a corresponding `is_xxx` test function (where `xxx` is the zerg type).
-Most just check the lexical form, but some also test semantics (such as `is_varname`), and a few take options (such as `is_path`).
-See [zerg_types.md] for details.

-* The test functions generally do not issue a message if the value passed does not satisfy the type requirements, and do not support `-h` or `-q`, They just return 0 on success, or `$ZERR_NOT_OF_TYPE` on failure.However, the alternative `is_of_zerg_type` does issue a message if the value does not match the type, and does support `-h` and `-q`.

-    `is_of_zerg_type [type] [value]`
+* zerg also provides a set of standard errors codes, defined in [zerg_setup.zsh].

+A `warn` function is defined in [zerg_setup.sh], and is used to send messages to stderr.
+It automatically filtes by level, adds a traceback, and if the message begins with "====", puts in whitespace and a separator line (for prominent messages such as headings).

 ==Aggregate libraries==

-zerg also includes support functions for shell associative arrays (`aa_accessors.sh`), that wrap or add most of the features of Python dicts.
-Most of these have zsh equivalents, but I find this package handy and readable.
-Under [extras] there are similar libraries for non-associative arrays (`ar_accessors.sh`), sets stored as associative arrays (`set_accessors.sh`), and string functions and constants (`str_accessors.sh`), such as `aa_values`, `set_union`, `str_rfind`, etc. These can be used with or without zerg's argparse-like features (they are not installed by `zerg_setup.sh`, so must be sourced separately if desired).
+zerg includes support functions for shell associative arrays (`aa_accessors.sh`), that wrap or add most of the features of Python dicts.
+Most of these have zsh equivalents (`aa_set` is a notable exception, which in zsh requires using `eval`).
+Still, I find this package often handy and readable.

-* The aa library also has functions to find items while ignoring case for keys, for recognizing unique abbreviations, and for appending to or inserting into string values in place.
+The aa_accessors library also has functions to find items while ignoring case for keys, for recognizing unique abbreviations, and for appending to or inserting into string values in place.

-* Similar libraries are included to help with zsh (non-associative) arrays (`ar_xxx`), with string operations (`str_xxx`), and with set operations (`set_xxx`).

-* `aa_export` and `str_escape` convert their targets to various useful representations, such as Python, JSON, HTML tables or dls, zsh "qq" form, or pretty-printing.
+`aa_export` and `str_escape` convert their targets to various useful representations, such as Python, JSON, HTML tables or dls, zsh "qq" form, or pretty-printing.
 The default is `-f view`" (pretty-printing), and with `-f view`, `--sort` also defaults to on, so that's easy to get manually:

     `aa_export MYASSOC`

+And finally, zerg provides `zerg_to_argparse`, which takes the named of a parser created by zerg, and writes out near-equivalent Python argparse code.

+Under [extras/] there are similar but unfinished libraries for non-associative arrays (`ar_accessors.sh`), sets stored as associative arrays (`set_accessors.sh`), and string functions and constants (`str_accessors.sh`), such as `aa_values`, `set_union`, `str_rfind`, etc. These can be used with or without zerg's argparse-like features (they are not installed by default, so must be sourced separately if desired).

 ==Notes==